mklilley/mklilley.github.io/content/posts/cold-fusion-rabbit-hole/index.md

 ]
 subtitle="Delving deeper into cold fusion (LENR)" series = ["Cold fusion (LENR)"] description="I'm very grateful to cold fusion veteran Prof. Peter Hagelstein - he's pointed me in the direction of the right rabbit hole in which I'm now learning a lot.
-He was super quick to respond to the email I committed myself to write back in April and he shared some of his thoughts, experience and a bunch of his super useful research papers." toc = true
+He was super quick to respond to the email I committed myself to writing back in April and he shared some of his thoughts, experience and a bunch of his super useful research papers." toc = true
 +++